httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

 ## Encryption of a Response {#explicit}

-Here, a successful HTTP GET response has been encrypted using input keying material that is identified by a URI.
+Here, a successful HTTP GET response has been encrypted using input keying material that is identified by the string "a1".

 The encrypted data in this example is the UTF-8 encoded string "I am the walrus".
 The input keying material is included in the Crypto-Key header field.